 Getting Started

-This document goes over the basics of parsing a chart through ChartTools.
+This document will go over the basics of parsing and saving a chart using ChartTools.

 Installation